Guggenheim UBS MAP Global Art Initiative: Phase 2: Latin America

-The second exhibition of the project, Under the Same Sun: Art from Latin America Today, focuses on art from Latin America and is curated by Pablo León de la Barra.
+The second exhibition of the project, Under the Same Sun: Art from Latin America Today, focused on art from Latin America and was curated by Pablo León de la Barra.
 On display are works by 40 artists representing 15 countries in Latin America, including Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Guatemala, Honduras, Mexico, Panama, Peru, Uruguay and Venezuela.
-The artworks are organized around five themes: Conceptualism and its Legacies, Tropicologies, Political Activism, Modernism and its Failures, and Participation/Emancipation.
-The show ran at the Solomon R. Guggenheim Museum in New York from June 13 to October 1, 2014, at Museo Jumex in Mexico City from November 19, 2015, to February 7, 2016, and recently opened at the South London Gallery in Camberwell, London on June 10, 2016, and will be on view until September 4, 2016.
+The artworks were organized around five themes: Conceptualism and its Legacies, Tropicologies, Political Activism, Modernism and its Failures, and Participation/Emancipation.
+The show ran at the Solomon R. Guggenheim Museum in New York from June 13 to October 1, 2014, at Museo Jumex in Mexico City from November 19, 2015, to February 7, 2016, and at the South London Gallery in Camberwell, London from June 10, 2016 to September 4, 2016.

 In this show, the artists featured are as follows: